-As the saying goes, don't rent stocks, buy businesses.
-Turnover has been shown to correlate with poor investment performance.
-If you aren't willing to own a business for at least five years, don't even consider buying shares unless you fully understand, and accept, that the short-term stock market is irrational, volatile, and capricious.
+As the saying goes, "don't rent stocks, buy businesses."
+If you aren't willing to own a business for at least five years, don't even consider buying shares unless you fully understand and accept that the short-term stock market is irrational, volatile, and capricious.

 Aside from the volatility, there are tax advantages to holding onto investments.
 The profits on long-term investments are taxed at a lower rate than short-term investments, and dividends from those investments are often taxed at a lower rate than distributions from recent additions to your portfolio.

 Short-term positions are more associated with trading than investing.
 Trading strategies differ from investment strategies because they seek to capitalize on the short-term volatility of the stock market.

 Every dollar you give up in fees, brokerage commissions, sales loads, and mutual fund expenses is a dollar that can't compound for you.
 While an expense ratio of less than a percent might not seem like much, it adds up over time.
 By finding ways to reduce your costs early on in your investment timeline, you could end up saving hundreds, thousands, or even millions of dollars by the time you retire.

 Take Advantage of Tax-Efficient Accounts